cyrexlinuz/cathook/README.md

 ## Reporting Issues

-If some things doesn't work as expected, please open issues on GitHub using [this page](https://cathook.club/issues).
+If some things doesn't work as expected, please open issues on GitHub here.

 ## Contributing